The writing app that works

 You buy bookmoth once.
 Updates are free, forever.
 No tiers, no usage caps.

-Most AI writing subscriptions charge $19-29/month.
-In three months you've spent more than bookmoth costs forever.
+Most AI writing subscriptions charge $19 to $29 a month.
+In a few months you have paid more than bookmoth costs once, and that never stops.

 Questions